conor-c/JS101/notes/assessment.md

 * code snippets, why it does so
 * whats the underlying concept behind the code snippet
 * what it does, why it does, find the concept behind it
-  * Expects a high level or percious
+  * Expects a high level or precision
     * It outputs this
     * It returns that
     * It mutates or doesn't mutate